AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/README.md

 About This Repository

-This repository contains companion code for Building Embedded Systems on Linux: A Modern C++ Approach.
+This repository contains companion code for Building Embedded Systems on Linux: A Modern C++ Approach at https://leanpub.com/buildingembeddedsystemsonlinuxamoderncapproach.
+You'll find a free sample chapter there.

 The code here is intended to support released chapters only.
 During writing, I may push intermediate or experimental code that does not yet correspond directly to published text.
 When that happens, the book should be considered the authoritative reference.